Nonso30/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes ownership a script for symbolic link a script that changes the owner of the file hello to betty only if it is owned by the user guillaume
+a script that changes ownership a script for symbolic link a script that changes the owner of the file hello to betty only if it is owned by the user guillaume a script that will play the StarWars IV episode in the terminal.